Faucher de Saint-Maurice: Life

-He returned to Canada in 1866, and was for the next fourteen years a clerk of the legislative council of the province of Quebec.
-In 1874 he began putting more effort into his writing.
-In 1881 he was elected a representative for Bellechasse to the Quebec legislative assembly as a Conservative; he was reelected in 1886 but defeated in 1890.
+In 1881, Faucher was elected a representative for Bellechasse to the Quebec legislative assembly as a Conservative; he was reelected in 1886 but defeated in 1890.

 He was a commissioner in 1881 from the province of Quebec at the third Geographical Congress and Exhibition in Venice, and while in Europe was created a chevalier of the Legion of Honor for services rendered to France in the Canadian press.
 He also had been created a knight of the Imperial order of Guadaloupe by Maximilian, and received the medal of the Mexican campaign from Napoleon III.

 He was editor of Le journal de Québec (1883-5) then wrote for Le Canadien (1885-6).
 He contributed largely to the newspaper press in France, Canada, and the United States.

 He died at Quebec City at the age of 52.